mateussouzaweb/nicedeck/README.md

 - Installed programs will be available on the ``Steam Library``, allowing usage on ``Gaming Mode`` at Steam Deck.
 Nice covers are also expected.
 - Built-in parser to grab information and add ROMs to the ``Steam Library`` automatically.
 - Built-in tool to backup and restore saved games progress and states on each emulator.
-- A correct and workable ``EmulationStation DE`` settings, with systems and finder rules to run games with flatpak in all emulators.
+- A correct and workable ``ES-DE`` settings, with systems and finder rules to run games with flatpak in all emulators.
 - Originally created for Steam Deck, but works on almost any Linux distro.

 ## Installation and Usage